Why Persona Development?

 The persona development process usually consists of the following steps:

-- Inventory: Summary, structuring and analysis of the all information that your organisation has about your clients
+- Inventory: Summarising, structuring, and analysing all the information your organization has about your clients.

-- Persona Canvas Design: A workshop to define which characteristics and features are required to meaningfully describe a specific number of needs-based groups
+- Persona Canvas Design: Conducting a workshop to define the relevant characteristics and features that can meaningfully describe various need-based groups.

-- Gathering consumer insights: Personal interactions with different clients take place in order to gather observations and findings
+- Gathering consumer insights: Engaging in personal interactions with different consumers to collect observations and findings.

-- Knowledge sharing workshops with teams and other departments ensure that the personas will be disseminated and actively used in the organisation
+- Knowledge sharing workshops with your team and other departments to ensure that personas are disseminated and actively used within the organisation.

 Not only does technology change in the times of digital transformation, but so do people, who evolve and continually learn.
 Personal growth and life-long learning are important trends of our society and business.
 This is why personas should not be set in stone but be developed continuously and organically.
 The more actively teams and business areas make use of personas in customer surveys, user experience tests, market research and new product development, the faster their learnings can be reconciled and integrated into the personas.
 By treating them as living documents, your understanding of the needs groups will always remain up to date.